Do Kwon: Arrest, conviction, and sentencing

 On 11 January 2024, Do Kwon's lawyers asked for the SEC v.
-Terraform Labs trial be delayed to mid-March 2024 so that Do Kwon could be extradited to the US and attend.
+Terraform Labs trial be delayed to mid-March 2024 so that Do Kwon could be extradited to the US and attend, which the SEC agreed to.
 On 21 January, Terraform Labs declared Chapter 11 bankruptcy in the United States, listing assets and liabilities in the range of $100–500 million.
 In February 2024, his former finance officer was ordered extradited from Montenegro to South Korea.

 On 5 March 2024, the Court of Appeals of Montenegro overturned the lower court decision to extradite Kwon to the United States, ordering it to repeat the process to determine if Kwon should be extradited to the United States or to South Korea.

 On 12 August 2024, the Supreme Court of Montenegro postponed the extradition of Do Kwon to South Korea.
 That decision followed a request from the Supreme State Prosecutor's Office, and delayed earlier rulings by the both High Court in Podgorica and the Court of Appeal.
-The postponement was to remain in effect until the Supreme Court had reviewed the legality of those decisions.
-Do Kwon remains in Montenegro as legal proceedings continue.

 On 18 October 2024, the Constitutional Court of Montenegro temporarily suspended the extradition of Kwon pending its review of his appeal.
 The pause overrode the Supreme Court's earlier decision to authorize the justice minister to extradite Kwon.

 In December 2024, another Supreme Court ruling gave the justice minister the final say, and Kwon consented to extradition to either the United States or South Korea.
 Based on the preponderance of the legal criteria for extradition, the justice minister, Bojan Bozovic ordered Kwon's deportation to the former.
+Do Kwon was extradited on 31 December 2024.

 In August 2025, Do Kwon pleaded guilty on two fraud charges, and agreed to forfeit US$19 million as part of a plea deal.
 Sentencing was scheduled for December, with the US government to argue for a sentence of no more than 12 years.
+On December 11, he was sentenced to 15 years in prison.
+It was reported that if extradited to South Korea, he might face a second trial and jail sentence.
+It was "widely expected" that after serving half of his sentence in the US, he may apply for the International Prisoner Transfer Program to move back to South Korea.